Intent On Reversing Its Opioid Epidemic, A State Limits Prescriptions

 "And then I found Dr. Medd.
 That's my angel right there," Hodgdon says, nodding toward Dr. Donald Medd, a general internist in Westbrook.

 Medd had already started to taper high doses among patients like Hodgdon before Maine put a cap on new prescriptions for opioids last July.
-The new limit allows a maximum of 100 morphine milligram equivalents (the standard used to measure potency for all prescription opioids) for most patients per day — with certain exemptions for cancer patients, those in hospice care, and some others.
+The new limit allows a maximum of 100 morphine milligram equivalents (the standard used to measure potency for all prescription opioids) for most patients per day — with certain exemptions for some cancer patients, those in hospice care, and some others.
 Patients with existing prescriptions were, by and large, given a year to meet the new restriction.

-Medd was ahead of the game because he'd noticed that many of his patients on high doses of opioids grew increasingly angry about their pain as time wore one, and tended to demand ever more medication.
+Medd was ahead of the game because he'd noticed that many of his patients on high doses of opioids grew increasingly angry about their pain as time wore on, and tended to demand ever more medication.
 At the same time, they were struggling to function in daily life because of the drugs' side effects.

 "You know, at some point the medications get in the way of some sort of recovery," Medd says.